Call us free on 0800 023 1273

 For Fee

-La Dame by Relais & Chateaux $$: In partnership with the luxury collection of hotels and restaurants, La Dame is Silver Moon's upscale French restaurant, offering classic dishes with the occasional contemporary twist.
+La Dame: La Dame is Silver Moon's upscale French restaurant, offering classic dishes with the occasional contemporary twist.
 A light meal, this is not.
-You'll dine on items like foie gras, escargot and caviar, along with filet of beef, lobster tail or Chilean sea bass.
+You'll dine on items like foie gras, escargot and caviar, along with fillet of beef, lobster tail or Chilean sea bass.
 For dessert, souffle and a beautiful cheese plate are on offer.
 This was a favourite for many people on our sailing, who dubbed it "something special."
 A sommelier will pair wines specifically to your menu, but be aware that wines are available in all other venues, so don't feel obligated to go just for the pairings.

 Our Pick: SALT Kitchen is a winner for its rotating menu that places guests squarely in the heart of the destinations through food.
 For the sheer fun factor, visit The Grill.
 And grab a pizza at least once.

-All of Silver Moons cabins are suites, offering a wide range of luxurious accommodations.
-And every one of them comes with butler service, which is universally top-drawer.
-Only a dozen cabins don't include balconies; the rest come with well-sized verandas that guests actually can use for things like dining al fresco or just reading and enjoying the sounds of the sea.
-The entry-level suite, the Vista Suite, is 334 square feet, and suites sizes range all the way to 1,970 for a two-bedroom Grand Suite.
-Regardless of suite category, you'll get a bevy of included amenities.
-All suites include at least a sitting area, twin beds that can be combined to create a queen-sized bed, luxury linens, walk-in closets, writing desks, personal safes, unlimited standard wi-fi, flat-screen HD TVs, and personal safes.
-Bathrooms feature marble vanities, full-sized baths (which is an unusual but much-appreciated feature on cruise ships), separate showers and an interactive media library, featuring on-demand movies and TV.
-Toiletries are from Bulgari (passengers can choose their favourite scents) or Ortigia; butlers will bring samples so guests can give their preferences.
-Likewise, passengers can choose their pillow type, from down to memory foam and hypoallergenic.
-You can even feel the samples to help you make a decision.
-Butlers are an invaluable part of the cruise experience on Silver Moon, making comforts feel easy and guests feel special.
-On our cruise, I twisted an ankle in port, and our butler ensured I had fresh ice packs for the week.
-He also made (and cancelled) dinner reservations, coordinating with new friends we met onboard, assured our favourite drinks were always stocked in the minibar and laid out beautiful breakfast spreads (complete with white tablecloth) for us in our suite.
 Larger suites are designed for families or for those who want to entertain, and include separate living and sleeping spaces, separate powder rooms and tables for dining; these can be extended to accommodate more than four.
-While Silver Moon's itineraries are designed to give guests a chance to explore ports most days, staying late into the night, we found ourselves spending our down time in our suite, as we found it so comfortable and relaxing.
-We dined on our balcony, picking room service for dinner rather than going out, and in-cabin breakfast was a great way to start our days.
+While Silver Moon's itineraries are designed to give guests a chance to explore ports most days, staying late into the night, we found ourselves spending our downtime in our suite, as we found it so comfortable and relaxing.
+We dined on our balcony, choosing room service for dinner rather than going out, and in-cabin breakfast was a great way to start our days.
 We appreciated how well-thought-out the little details were, designed for comfort and convenience.
 (For example, bedside light switches control all the lights in the suite, so you don't have to get out of bed when you're ready to call it a night.
 The interactive TV offered all the menus for the restaurants, and it served as a delivery system for messages on everything from restaurant reservations to reminders of shore tours.)
 Suites feel luxurious without being ostentatious.
 It felt like a (VERY nice) home away from home.
 Silver Moon offers four accessible cabins: three in the Vista Suite category, one Silver Suite.
 Fifty-two cabins have a connecting option.
-All Silver Suites and offer accommodations for a third passenger; a handful of suites in other categories have a third-berth option.
+All Silver Suites offer accommodations for a third passenger; a handful of suites in other categories have a third-berth option.

 Our picks